Don Quinn: Career

 In 1945, Quinn created The Beulah Show for CBS Radio.
 The program spun off Fibber McGee character Beulah Brown.
 Beulah was the McGee's maid on radio.
 Beulah ran on CBS from 1945-1954 and had a television run on ABC from 1950-1952.

-In 1950, Quinn created The Halls of Ivy a lighthearted comedy about a professor, William Todhunter Hall, the president of small, Midwestern College, and his wife, Victoria, a former British musical comedy star who sometimes felt the tug of her former profession, and followed their interactions with students, friends, and college trustees.
+In 1950, Quinn created The Halls of Ivy a lighthearted comedy about a professor, William Todhunter Hall, the president of Ivy, a small Midwestern College, and his wife, Victoria, a former British musical comedy star who sometimes felt the tug of her former profession, and followed their interactions with students, friends, and college trustees.

 The audition episode originally starred Gale Gordon, (of Our Miss Brooks fame), and Edna Best as William and Victoria Hall.
-Although Gordon and Best were replaced by Ronald Colman and Benita Hume during the show's actual radio run, they still managed to make a lasting impression which led to numerous appearances on The Jack Benny Program in the late 1940s.
+Gordon and Best were replaced by Ronald Colman and Benita Hume during the show's actual radio run; they had made a lasting impression with their numerous appearances on The Jack Benny Program in the late 1940s.

 The program debuted on NBC Radio in January 1950 and ran until May 1952.
 Quinn served as the sole writer on the program.
-The show also had a short radio run during the 1954-55 television season on CBS.
-Quinn also wrote for the television series as well.
+The show also had a short television run during the 1954-55 television season on CBS.
+The Colmans reprised their roles from the radio series, and Quinn also wrote for the television series as well.
 The television show lost in the ratings, in part, due to its timeslot, Tuesday night at 8:30, against the last half of NBC's rotating trio of programs: The Milton Berle Show, The Bob Hope Show and The Martha Raye Show.

 Quinn broke into television in 1953 as a story editor for the Four Star Playhouse.
 He would write an episode of the series in 1956.
 In addition to these two episodes, Quinn also wrote several episodes of Climax!, The Dinah Shore Chevy Show, The Addams Family and Petticoat Junction.

 According to the Internet Movie Database, Quinn also composed the theme song to the short-lived Desilu-CBS western series Yancy Derringer.

 Personal life

 Quinn was married twice.
 His first wife, Garnette Steve, died in 1938 in a fatal car crash in which her car drove off the road and spun several times.
 He remarried several years later to Edythe Quinn (August 18, 1909–February 25, 1978).
 Edythe Quinn was a former reporter with the Chicago American.
 Quinn had no children.

-Quinn died on December 30, at the age of 67.
+Quinn died on December 30, 1967 at the age of 67.
 According to author Tony Scott, Quinn had been sick for some time and his death was barely reported in the newspapers.
 Quinn and his widow Edythe are buried in Hollywood Forever Cemetery in Los Angeles.
 Their grave is located inside the Cathedral Mausoleum Alcove of Devotion.